 6. If the accused student chooses to contest the sanction, an Appeals Board will review the decision of the Review Board.
 The Appeals Board will be appointed by the Academic Integrity Officer and will consist of three students from the accused student’s program of study and two faculty members.
 The findings of the appeal can warrant three results: 1) the student will be cleared; 2) the sanction will be confirmed and imposed; or 3) the sanction will be modified and imposed.
 For all outcomes, a report will be filed with the Academic Integrity Officer of the College.
 There is no appeal from the decision of the Appeals Board except in the case where the sanction is dismissal from the program.
 Dismissal from the program may be appealed to the Dean of the College whose decision is final.

 All cases that proceed to an investigation and beyond are included in the disclosure notice that is released at the end of each semester.
 No identifying information is utilized in the notice to ensure that confidentiality is maintained.
-View the disclosure notice from last semester and the archives.

 Dennis Sheehan, Faculty Director, MBA and Executive MBA Programs